20 albums that surprisingly didn't win the Mercury Prize

 David Bowie - Blackstar

-Everyone though that the Thin White Duke’s final album was a surefire winner in 2016 following the superstar’s death that January, but with grime in the ascendent, Skepta nailed it with his fourth album Konnichiwa.
+Everyone thought that the late icon's final album was a surefire winner in 2016 following the superstar’s death that January, but with grime in the ascendent, Skepta nailed it with his fourth album Konnichiwa.
 We think Bowie would have appreciated Skepta’s win, anyway.

 David Bowie - Lazarus (Official Video)